Marvel at the Renaissance treasures collected by Baron Ferdinand Rothschild MP (1839–1898), displayed in a new gallery at the British Museum.

 ‘some of the most impressive objects in the British Museum’

-Greatly expanding a collection inherited from his father, Baron Ferdinand purchased objects that exemplify the renewal of interest in medieval and Renaissance art during his lifetime.
-The collection now known as the Waddesdon Bequest was modelled on the courtly European treasuries (Schatzkammern or Kunstkammern) formed by rulers German and Austrian rulers in the 16th century.
-To 19th-century collectors, these princely collections demonstrated power, wealth, knowledge and discernment – all of which can be seen reflected in the Waddesdon Bequest.
+One aspect of this was Baron Ferdinand's collection of Renaissance objects, now known as the Waddesdon Bequest.
+It was modelled on the courtly European treasuries (Schatzkammern or Kunstkammern) formed by German and Austrian rulers in the 16th century.
+To 19th-century collectors, these princely collections demonstrated power, wealth, knowledge and discernment.
+Building on a much smaller collection of curiosities inherited from his father, Baron Ferdinand's purchases exemplify the renewal of interest in medieval and Renaissance art in the Victorian era.

-Take an in-depth look at every object in the Waddesdon Bequest on a new dedicated website.
+Take an in-depth look at every object in the Waddesdon Bequest on a new specially designed microsite.

 A new book on the Waddesdon Bequest